keyurdg/driveshaft/README.md

 processing the job blocks waiting for a response.

-By reusing connections and not re-registering with gearmand on every job completion, Driveshaft saves GearmanD a lot of work that impacts enqueue latency.
+By reusing connections and not re-registering with gearmand on every job completion, Driveshaft saves gearmand a lot of work that impacts enqueue latency.

 And by using an HTTP endpoint to actually do the heavy lifting, we get the benefits of a clean-sandbox and Opcache (and can even use HHVM!).